savin8305/learningitpractically/readme.md

-## Hi this is akash and your file are too good
+## Hi this is akash and your file are too good now i again want to thanks that another time i will learn same thing but in ...
-- akash and krishna are friend
+- akash and krishna are friend so prem se bolo radhe radhe